 - It meets a requirement of the job.

 For example, say you’re pursuing a role as a data entry administrator.
 The job listing states that the ideal candidate should have a bachelor’s degree in telecommunications.
-You have an associate degree in business administration, but you also completed about 75% of the coursework for a telecommunications bachelor’s degree before dropping out to take care of family.
+You have an associate degree in business administration but completed about 75% of the coursework for a telecommunications bachelor’s degree before dropping out to care for your family.

-Your incomplete degree might not be a perfect match for the requirement, but it’s close and can demonstrate to the employer that you have the expertise they’re looking for.
-In this scenario, you should absolutely list the degree, but you should also be prepared to answer questions about your unique circumstances.
+Your incomplete degree might not match the requirements perfectly, but it’s close and can demonstrate to the employer that you have the professional skills they seek.
+In this scenario, you should absolutely list the degree but also be prepared to answer questions about your unique circumstances.

-Now that we’ve uncovered a scenario when you should include an incomplete degree, you might be wondering whether it’s ever a bad idea to list your incomplete degree.
+Now that we’ve uncovered a scenario when you should include an incomplete degree, you might be wondering whether it’s ever a bad idea to list your incomplete degree in your education section.
 Knowing how to add an unfinished degree to your resume is great, but will an incomplete degree make you look bad?

-An unfinished degree should not be listed on your resume if you have completed a degree at the same level or higher, unless the unfinished degree is much more relevant to the role.
-For example, if a job listing requires education in telecommunications and you have an incomplete associate degree in telecommunications and a bachelor’s degree in performing arts,, it may be appropriate to include both of them.
+An unfinished degree should not be listed on your resume if you have completed a degree at the same level or higher unless the unfinished degree is much more relevant to the role.
+For example, if a job listing requires education in telecommunications and you have an incomplete associate degree in telecommunications and a bachelor’s degree in performing arts, it may be appropriate to include both, even though your incomplete telecommunications degree is at a lower level.

 An unfinished degree on a resume can also be harmful if you’re dishonest.
 An employer who reads your resume will ask questions about your degree and is going to expect you to actually have the credentials you claim.
 If you started a bachelor’s degree but didn’t finish it, presenting it as a completed degree will hurt your integrity as a candidate and may ruin your chances.

-Now that we’ve covered when and why you might choose to list an unfinished degree, let’s look at how to list an unfinished degree on your resume.
+Now that we’ve covered when and why you might choose to list an unfinished degree, let’s look at how to do so on your resume.

 Example of an unfinished degree on a resume: